graphql/graphql-spec/spec/Section 3 -- Type System.md

 the implementing type will define all fields defined by those interfaces.

-Fields on a GraphQL interface have the same rules as fields on a GraphQL object; their type can be Scalar, Object, Enum, Interface, Union, Tagged types where {IsOutputType(type)} returns {true}, or any wrapping type whose base type is one of those six.
+Fields on a GraphQL interface have the same rules as fields on a GraphQL object; their type can be any for which {IsOutputType(type)} returns {true}:
+Scalar, Object, Enum, Interface, Union, some Tagged types, or any wrapping types of those.

 For example, an interface `NamedEntity` may describe a required field and types such as `Person` or `Business` may then implement this interface to guarantee